Information on COVID-19 and Skin Conditions

 Medicines to treat symptoms

 The best medicines to use will depend on your:

 - any other medication you’re taking

 Paracetamol or ibuprofen may help to lower your temperature and treat aches and pains.
-Paracetamol is usually recommended as the first-line treatment for most people.
+Paracetamol is usually recommended as the first-line of treatment for most people.

-Antibiotics do not work against coronavirus or any viruses.
+Antibiotics do not work against COVID-19 or any viruses.
 They will not relieve your symptoms or speed up your recovery.

 COVID-19 is a virus and antibiotics cannot treat viruses.

 It is okay to take ibuprofen or other anti-inflammatories (NSAID) if you have COVID-19.
 There is no evidence that they are unsafe.

 Only take one anti-inflammatory medication at a time.
 It is okay to take paracetamol and an anti-inflammatory at the same time.